EconomicsAS and A Level

 What do I need to know or be able to do before taking this course?

 You do not need to have studied Economics at GCSE in order to take the course.
 It is important that you have an interest in Economic affairs and a desire to explore why and how the study of Economics contributes to an understanding of the modern world.

 How to develop an understanding of economic concepts and theories through critical consideration of current economic issues, problems and institutions that affect everyday life.

 How to apply economic concepts and theories in a range of contexts and to appreciate their value and limitations in explaining real world phenomena.

 How to analyse, explain and evaluate the strengths and weaknesses of the market economy and the role of the government within it.

 How to participate effectively in society as a citizen, producer and consumer.

-Students must have a B grade in English and a B in Maths at GCSE.
+Students must have a grade 6 in Maths at GCSE.

 This course will appeal to students who: